Melanie Stabel

 Melanie Stabel (born 30 September 1999) is a German deaf sport shooter.
 She represented Germany at the 2017 Summer Deaflympics and claimed 3 medals including a gold medal in the women's 10m air rifle with a record score of 412.6 in the finals.

-Melanie broke the deaf world record for shooting in the 10m air rifle for women in the 2017 Summer Deaflympics at the age of just 17 by competing in an international multi-sport event for the first time.
-She also claimed 2 silver medals in the women's 50m air rifle and 50m air rifle prone events.
-Melanie too broke the deaf world record for women in the 50m rifle prone category with a record score of 615.3 during the qualifiers as a part of the 2017 Summer Deaflympics.
+She broke the deaf world record in the women’s 10 m air rifle at the 2017 Summer Deaflympics at age 17, in her first appearance at an international multi-sport event.
+Melanie also claimed 2 silver medals in the women's 50m air rifle and 50m air rifle prone events.
+She also broke the deaf world record for women in the 50m rifle prone category with a record score of 615.3 during the qualifiers as a part of the 2017 Summer Deaflympics.